lukasz0k/VEEAMTechnicalTask/README.md

 The problem in implementing this solution was the correct navigation of subfolder paths inside the main folders.
 After solving this problem, I decided to move the while loop to the main function.
 This allowed for better management of logger entries and better supervision of the operation of two functions.

+Create a loop in synchronizer and synchronize_subfolders to update files in replica folder/subfolders.
+To the newest version.
+Those loop take a time by os.path.getmtime and compare it.
+If the source file have higher value, update file in replica.